Can VLMs Unlock Semantic Anomaly Detection? A Framework for Structured Reasoning: RESULTS AND ANALYSIS

 This evaluation reveals clear performance hierarchies: top proprietary models (Gemini 2.5 Pro: 85\%, GPT-5: 83\%) outperform open-source alternatives (Qwen2.5-VL 72B: 75\%, Mistral Small 3.1: 74\%), with inference times varying from 2.6 to 24.9 seconds.

-Figure~\ref{fig:resolution_comparison} shows performance scores (F1, accuracy, precision, recall) for the best-performing models of each family evaluated on a balanced split of one thousand examples across resolutions of 180p, 240p, 360p, 540p, and 720p.
-The analysis reveals significant performance improvements up to 360p for most models, with only marginal gains from 360p to 540p or 720p.
+Figure~\ref{fig:resolution_comparison} shows performance scores (F1, accuracy, precision, recall) for top models per family evaluated on a balanced split of 1000 examples across resolutions of 180p, 240p, 360p, 540p, and 720p.
+Performance improvements up to 360p for most models, with only marginal gains from 360p to 540p or 720p.
 Considering the substantial increase in token consumption costs for higher resolutions (2.25x for 540p, 4x for 720p), 360p represents the optimal balance between performance and efficiency.